yuval-beiser/algo-trading/AllCode.md

 //close > lastExitPrice
 Then
 begin
+if crossind1 = true and crossind2 = False
+then longbuyingPower3 =2;
-Sell Next Bar at Market;
+Sell longbuyingPower3 shares Next Bar at Market;

 // Generate an intra-bar alert if alertsGenerated >0